FluidicML/dentrix/DtxSQLBrowser/README.md

 into).
 When our certificate expires, we'll need to either renew it or create a new one.
 In most cases we probably just want to renew and not think about it any further.

-To finish registering with Dentrix, sign the `DtxSqlBrowser.exe` file included in this directory and send that to the Dentrix team.
-Funny enough, the only explanation that actually details this is the following excerpt from their "documentation":

-> Note: Please be aware of reported changes with obtaining a certificate from a
-> CA Authority.
-Please prepare for that take more time than before.
-Nothing has
-> changed on our end as the expectation is still the same to sign the
-> dtxsqlbrowser and send that to us zipped to be added to our servers.

 ### Azure